- Learn about the importance of working together with staff and families to evaluate the program.

 Formative evaluation is used during the daily operation of the program to examine ongoing processes and to help improve the program.
 A formative evaluation examines day-to-day successes and deficits.
 It is often used when programs are just starting or a new policy has just been put into effect.
 Formative evaluation provides a fast feedback loop to influence program decisions and make necessary changes.

-Formative Example: Tori, the program T&Cs, decides to create a new schedule for herself where she observes two of the toddler classrooms each morning during their snack routine and leaves a brief note summarizing her observation in each teacher's staff mailbox.
+Formative Example: Tori, the program T&CS, decides to create a new schedule for herself where she observes two of the toddler classrooms each morning during their snack routine and leaves a brief note summarizing her observation in each teacher's staff mailbox.
 Both of the toddler rooms were starting a new routine at snack time and the teachers wanted Tori to observe snack several times to provide feedback about how it was working.
 At the end of two weeks Tori met with the toddler teachers to discuss her observations and to help them decide if the new routine was working well for the children and staff.

 A summative evaluation is typically conducted at the end of a program or after a program has been in existence for some time.
 The summative evaluation is often shared with those outside the program (advisory board, interagency council, funders) to provide data about the effectiveness of the program.)

 Summative Example: Each July, Maria, the program manager writes an evaluation report.
-In it, she summarizes child and youth data, parent event data, child and parent satisfaction data, and the overall program budget report.
+In it, she summarizes child and youth data, family event data, child and family satisfaction data, and the overall program budget report.
 This report also highlights progress on the program's goals (e.g., increase the number of volunteers in the after-school program).
 In many ways, a summative evaluation report may be of interest to anyone affiliated with the program, but is also of importance to individuals outside the program.

-Although a summative evaluation report may only be written and shared once per year, the information that is used to create the report is collected across the year at many different points and includes many different stakeholders (e.g., staff, parents, coaches, advisory board members).
+Although a summative evaluation report may only be written and shared once per year, the information that is used to create the report is collected across the year at many different points and includes many different stakeholders (e.g., staff, families, coaches, advisory board members).

 Planning the Program Evaluation

-When planning a program evaluation the main question is "What is the purpose of the evaluation?"
+When planning a program evaluation, the main question is "What is the purpose of the evaluation?"

 - Do you want to demonstrate why the program needs more after-care staff?